 5. Compress your media.

 Big, beautiful HD photos are commonplace now, and for good reason.
 But these photos are taking up a lot of bandwidth and slowing down your site.
 Not only is this an SEO fix, it is a quality of life fix for your users.
 (It’s been found that if a site takes longer than three seconds to load, users will hit the back button.)
-Use TinyPNG to compress images.
+Follow this guide to compress your images.

 6. Add links to influential sites.